It’s Not Just Your Attacker Who Should Pay If You Were Hurt Because of Negligent Security

 - How long you have to file a lawsuit—and what happens if you miss the deadline.
-Unless you quality for an exception to the law, you have two years to file a negligent security personal injury lawsuit in Illinois.
+Unless you qualify for an exception to the law, you have two years to file a negligent security personal injury lawsuit in Illinois.
 If you fail to file within the two years, then the defendant may raise a statute of limitations defense when you do file and the court may dismiss your case without awarding you damages.

-- If you have standing to file a lawsuit.
-If you are the parent of a minor child, if you are someone else’s legal guardian, or if it was you who was hurt, then you may have standing to bring a negligent security case in an Illinois court.
+- If you have the standing to file a lawsuit.
+If you are the parent of a minor child, if you are someone else’s legal guardian, or if it was you who was hurt, then you may have the standing to bring a negligent security case in an Illinois court.

 - What expert witnesses may be important to your claim.
 Expert witnesses including doctors, security experts, and others could be important to your case.

 - How settlements work.
 Settlements require gathering evidence, knowing the fair value of your case, and skilled negotiation.